Would you like to receive notifications on latest updates of the following headlines?

 He urged the CBN to promptly rethink its monetary approach, observing that real interest rates have become more favorable, providing financial investors with better inflation-adjusted returns.

-“We also call on the CBN to implement incentives for commercial banks that would allow single-digit, concessionary interest rates for the real sector; expedite the approval of the N1 trillion designated for manufacturers under the Stabilization Plan to assist industries grappling with current financial pressures; significantly boost the capital base of the Bank of Industry (BoI) to enhance its ability to meet the growing credit needs of the sector; and settle the outstanding $2.4 billion in Forex Forward Contracts to restore manufacturers’ trust and remedy the severe financial distress faced by affected industries.”
+“We also call on the CBN to implement incentives for commercial banks that would allow single-digit, concessionary interest rates for the real sector; expedite the approval of the N1 trillion designated for manufacturers under the Stabilization Plan to assist industries grappling with current financial pressures; significantly boost the capital base of the Bank of Industry (BoI) to enhance its capacity to address the sector’s expanding credit requirements; and settle the outstanding $2.4 billion in Forex Forward Contracts to restore manufacturers’ trust and remedy the severe financial distress faced by affected industries.”

 “We also urge the apex bank to establish a policy to align customs duty exchange rates for importing industrial inputs, particularly raw materials and machinery, to prevent further inflationary effects.